Westtown Township, Pennsylvania: Political representation

 Westtown Township is represented by State Representative, Chris Pielli – 156th District and State Senator, Carolyn Comitta – 9th District.
-In the U.S. House of Representatives, Representative Chrissy Houlahan, 6th District and U.S. Senators John Fetterman and Bob Casey Jr.
+In the U.S. House of Representatives, Representative Chrissy Houlahan, 6th District and U.S. Senators John Fetterman and Dave McCormick.

 Township officials

 Westtown Township is governed by a three-member board of supervisors.
 Under the supervision of the board the township has many arms of government, including the Township's Planning Commission, Historical Commission, Parks & Recreation Commission, and the Zoning Hearing Board.

 Township Board of Supervisors members 2020: